-- Removing the pads - Remove the wheel a. - Remove the pad retaining pin from the caliper.
-This will either be a cotter pin that you will unbend and slide out or b. a pin that requires a 2.5mm Allen wrench to unthread from the caliper body - Remove pads and sandwich spring through the window on the bottom of the caliper. С - Using the boxed end of a 10mm wrench, push the caliper pistons back in their bores until they are flush with the d. edge of the caliper.
-This will give you more room to insert the new pads. - 2 Installing the pads. - Assemble the pads and sandwich spring.
-(FIG. 5) - Compress the pads together on the sandwich spring and insert through the bottom of the caliper. - Insert pad retaining pin through the hole in the caliper and through the tab on both pads. - If you have the cotter pin retainer, bend down the ends so the pin cannot be removed.
-If you have the Allen bolt d. pin, tighten the pin down using a 2.5mm Allen wrench.
-Tighten to 18±2 in-lbs (2.0±0.2 Nm) - e Install the wheel.
+- Removing the pads - Remove the wheel - b.
+With a 2.5mm Allen wrench remove the pad pin from the caliper. - Remove the pads and sandwich spring from the window in the top of the caliper.
+(Figure 8) Using the boxed end of a 10 mm wrench, push the caliper pistons back until they are flush with the edge of the - caliper.
+This will give you more room to fit in the new pads.
+Installing the pads. - Assemble the pads, and sandwich spring. - Compress the pads together on the sandwich spring and slide into the caliper from the top of the caliper.
+Insert the pad pin through the hole in the caliper and through the tab on both pads. b. - Using a 2.5mm Allen wrench, tighten the pad pin to 10±12in-lbs (1.1±0.1 Nm) - Install the wheel.